MD, DABVLM, FACEP

 Dr. Ward was a founding partner and President of Heartland Emergency Specialists medical group for 11 years.
 He has served as the Chairman and Medical Director of a Level 2 Trauma Center and was the director of EMS services in the McLean County region in Illinois.

 After many rewarding years in Emergency Medicine, Dr. Ward wanted to spend more time with his patients and began his training in Phlebology (the study of veins and venous health).
-He is certified by the American Board of Venous and Lymphatic Medicine and is a Diplomat of the board.
+He is certified by the American Board of Venous and Lymphatic Medicine and is a Diplomate of the board.
 He has maintained his board certification with the American Board of Emergency Medicine.

 In his spare time, Dr. Ward enjoys traveling, fishing, astronomy, biking, and spending time with his wife, Stephanie, and their children, Jake and Lexi.